 {88}

-word, and hast not denied my name.&#8221; And He that openeth and no man shutteth, and shutteth and no man openeth, what does He for those who are thus described on His part?
+word, and hast not denied my name." -- And He that openeth and no man shutteth, and shutteth and no man openeth, what does He for those who are thus described on His part?
 He sets before them an open door, and no one shall shut it.
-That, then, to which I hold is to keep His word, and not to deny His name; to keep His word whatever may be the weakness of the position in which I am found; to maintain pure, and such as He has entrusted it to me, the testimony of His name.
-This is what He calls keeping the word of *His* patience.
+That then, to which I hold is to keep His word, and not to deny His name; to keep His word whatever may be the weakness of the position in which I am found; to maintain pure, and such as He has entrusted it to me, the testimony of His name This is what He calls keeping the word of *His* patience.
 Our business is to keep the testimony pure.
 God will accompany it with His power.
 Jesus was the faithful witness.
 The porter opened to Him.
 God, who ruled all, put the testimony in relief by circumstances seemingly opposed, but in which, in reality, He made all conspire to the full effect of this testimony.
 He who has all power in heaven and earth will do the same.
-If it is His word, the word of His patience, even when it shall be with but little strength, He will open and no one will shut, and *He will keep us from the hour of temptation, which is coming upon all the world, to try them that* dwell upon the earth.
+If it is His word, the word of His patience, even when it shall be with but little strength, He will open and no one will shut, and *He will keep us from the hour of temptation, which is coming upon all the world, to try them that* DWELL UPON THE EARTH.
 You know the beautiful name the church bore to which He addressed this promise.

-Our task is then to keep His word, not to deny His name, all that His name implies (for the name of Jesus means what He is), to keep the word of His patience.
+Our task is then to keep His word, not to deny His name all that His name implies (for the name of Jesus means what He is), to keep the word of His patience.

 The testimony of Jesus derives, then, neither its strength nor its existence from the circumstances of the moment: its value consists in this, that He was what He was in Himself, coming from God and giving testimony to Him.
 God perfectly took care of this testimony.

 Let us now examine the testimony of the Apostles.
 Did this testimony draw its existence, did it originate in circumstances?
 No. It came directly from God.
-Not only is this true of the doctrine; it is not less true of the testimony rendered to Christ Himself.
-Whether miraculously, or by His energy in the soul, the Spirit of God raised a testimony which drew its strength and its character from this energy itself of the Spirit; thus He introduced, and without mixture, the testimony of God into the world.
+Not only is this true of the doctrine; it is not less true of the testimony rendered to Christ Himself Whether miraculously, or by His energy in the soul, the Spirit of God raised a testimony which drew its strength and its character from this energy itself of the Spirit; thus He introduced, and without mixture, the testimony of God into the world.
 This the world, this the Church needed.
 Nor is it less the true testimony, now that the Church is quite mixed up with the world, and at the same time steeped in error.

-Outward persecution acted in Judaea so as to extend the sphere of testimony.
+Outward persecution acted in Judea so as to extend the sphere of testimony.
 By that patience of grace which had told

 {89}

-the Apostles to preach in His name, *beginning at Jerusalem,* Jerusalem had been for a moment the centre of God&#8217;s testimony; but, become hostile to the Gospel, it drives from its bosom the persons who testified.
+the Apostles to preach in His name, *beginning at Jerusalem*, Jerusalem had been for a moment the centre of God's testimony; but, become hostile to the Gospel, it drives from its bosom the persons who testified.
 God then recommences His testimony at Antioch, in making of the communications and authority of the Holy Spirit the starting point of this testimony.
-Never has the movement of the world given rise to that which has been God&#8217;s own testimony.
+Never has the movement of the world given rise to that which has been God's own testimony.